shadow-edge9/First-Neural-Network/README.md

    - Weights of Layer 1
    - Weights of Layer 2

+> The preset training Epochs is 1000.
+Underneath that is a comment where you can run 10000 epochs and see what happens.
+Alternately, once you've downloaded it you can run any number epochs.
+> For this particular model when I ran it at 50000 epochs it began to overfit and was evident in the weights graphs.

 ## Prerequistes
 This project uses Python 3.
 To run it, you must have these modules on your venv or system: